 What does my subscription include?

-Approximately 10 pounds of fresh produce, one dozen eggs & fresh cut flowers (as available) beginning May through Mid-October.
+26 weeks of fresh Organic produce, one dozen eggs & fresh cut flowers or potted herb beginning April through Mid-October.

-Subscriptions can be picked up every Saturday in Bentonville at the Cobblestone Farm stand on the square (Farmer’s Market) or every Friday at our farm in Fayetteville.
+Subscriptions can be picked up every Saturday in Bentonville at the Cobblestone Farm Farmers Market stand or every Friday at the farm in Fayetteville.